Port Forwarding & Tunnelling Cheatsheet

 Chisel

-First, let us install Chisel and golang in our Kali Linux machines.
+First, we need to install Chisel and Golang on our Kali Linux machines.

 Now as we now have a copy of the chisel source, we can now proceed to build our binaries for Linux land hence compile the packages of the chisel using go build to begin.